marcelpatrick/Menus/README.md

 ## Preparation
 - in MenuButtons.build.cs:
-  - Include "UMG" inside public dependencies
+  - Include "UMG" inside PublicDependenciesModuleNames
   - Uncomment where it sayas "incomment if using Slate UI"
-  - Create a PlayerController C++ class and a GameModeBase C++ class and convert them into blueprints
+  - Create a custom PlayerController C++ class and a GameModeBase C++ class and convert them into blueprints

 - GameModeBase.h
   - #include "Blueprint/UserWidget.h"